Use Lost Mode in Find My iPhone on iCloud.com

 Turn off Lost Mode on an iPhone, iPad, iPod touch or Apple Watch

 When you find your lost device, do either of the following to turn off Lost Mode:

 Enter your passcode on the device.

-In Find My iPhone on iCloud.com, click All Devices, then select the device that’s in Lost Mode.
-Click Lost Mode, click Stop Lost Mode, then click Stop Lost Mode again.
+In Find My iPhone on iCloud.com, tap the device that is in Lost Mode in the Devices list.
+Tap Lost Mode, tap Turn Off Lost Mode, then tap Stop Lost Mode.

 Note: If you had any cards suspended when you put your device in Lost Mode (credit or debit cards for Apple Pay, or student ID cards or Express Transit cards), when you turn off Lost Mode and sign back in to iCloud, you can use them again.